RevealBi/Documentation/en/data-visualizations/visualizations-editor.md

 1. **Data Section** - this section contains two panels:

   a. **Fields** - All of the available fields within your data source will appear on the left panel.
 Each field has an indicator that informs the users what field type each field is: *Date*, *Value*, *Text*.
 A search bar appears when the available fields are more than ten.
        The *plus* icon in this panel allows you to either [blend data sources](~/en/datasources/data-blending.md) or [calculate a field](fields/calculated-fields/overview.html#precalculated-fields).
 The *brain* icon allows you to use fields from a [BigQuery](~/en/datasources/ml-integration/bigquery-machine-learning-models.md) or [Azure](~/en/datasources/ml-integration/azure-machine-learning-models.md) *machine learning model* for your visualization.
+Keep in mind that the BigQuery machine learning model can work only with BigQuery data sources.

   b. **Visualization Fields** - Here is where you will drag and drop, or click the *+* mark to see the available fields and select those you want to use for the visualization you are creating.